 Gender breakdown of respondents.

 83.5% of respondents were older than 40 which is significant when considering that these are peak earning years for this age group, a time when most are making their greatest contributions to savings and retirement or putting children through college.
 It also reflects what is already known, that most chronic conditions occur in older aged individuals.
-When compared to overdose data provided to the CDC, the highest incidence of overdose deaths occurs in the 25-44 age group, debunking claims that treating chronic pain with opioids is a gateway to drug abuse and illegal opioid deaths.
+When compared to overdose data provided by the CDC, the highest incidence of overdose deaths occurs in the 25-44 age group, debunking claims that treating chronic pain with opioids is a gateway to drug abuse and illegal opioid deaths.

 Respondents were asked to give their family status before and after becoming a chronic pain patient.
 We wanted to know if having a chronic pain condition and being treated with opioids was disrupting family units.
 While there was a small decrease in married with children status to single with children, the change was less than expected and less than eluded to by anti-opioid proponents.
 Instead this data indicates relationships are weathering the challenges facing chronic pain patients.
 This is very important when considering claims that treating pain with opioids is a gateway to drug abuse and overdose deaths.
 Knowing that abuse results in loss of employment and disruption of families, these data points indicate that families are remaining stable despite their treatment with opioids.